- Latin America

 One of the principle goals of Cerro Lodge is to operate as environmentally friendly and sustainable as possible.
 Always looking for ways to reduce impact they re-use water for irrigation compost their organic garbage and have worms that make organic fertilizer from cow manure.
 They are also hoping to put together a bio-digestor and would like to produce their own electricity.

-Cerro Lodge has the choice of both standard rooms and 8 superior bungalows with private bathrooms, there is a swimming pool and a dining area.
+The rooms at Cerro Lodge all have private bathrooms, there is a swimming pool and a dining area.
 All this is surrounded by trees palms gardens and panoramic views of the Pacific Ocean mangrove forests and Carara National Park.

 The Rainforest Adventure ride is tailor-made for groups of two or more.
 There are no set dates so please enquire with your preferred travel dates.